Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Introduction

+The paper offers four main contributions. \begin{enumerate} \item We address a problem occurring in the context of two-stage stochastic programming where the second stage is demanding computationally.
+We concentrate on the high-speed prediction of the \emph{expected} solution to the second stage problem, conditionally on the first stage variables.
+Hence, we formulate a stochastic optimal prediction problem (Section~\ref{sec:pbDescription}), whose solution we approximate with supervised ML (Section~\ref{sec:methodology}).
+The approximations generated by ML are intended to support the solution of the overall two-stage problem by avoiding the online generation of multiple second stage scenarios and solutions.

+Our proposal is robust to the caveat expressed in \cite{Wall00}: We do not seek for a solution to the overall two-stage problem in the loosely defined space spanned by the individual deterministic solutions that can be computed by collapsing the first and second stage for every realization of the stochastic elements in the second stage.
+Instead, we show how to approximate with ML the expected TDOS associated with the second stage problem, conditionally on the first stage variables.
+Our purpose is to circumvent the generation of multiple second stage scenarios and solutions that is customary in stochastic programming.

+\item With respect to the current literature using ML for OR, the proposed methodology combines discrete optimization and ML in an innovative way by integrating an ML predictor / approximator to deal with the data uncertainty that is inherent to the strategic and tactical planning levels.

+Crucially, by omitting from the ML input data the variables that are unknown at prediction standpoint, whereas these variables are sampled in the dataset and used in calculating the output data used for ML, the trained approximator resulting from ML optimizes the empirical statistical risk associated with these unknown variables.
+By selecting the mean squared error as the underlying loss function, the ML approximator returns approximate expected values.

+Deterministic settings may be viewed as special cases.
+For example, \cite{FiscFrac17} consider, at the strategic level, a deterministic wind farm layout optimization problem and use ML to predict the objective values achieved by candidate sites.

+\item In contrast with existing alternatives offered by approximate stochastic programming such as sample average approximation (SAA), response surface, stochastic approximation, stochastic search, our methodology built on ML anticipates calculations by generating, in advance, a \emph{prediction function} instead of pointwise solutions on demand.
+Hence, it does not require to solve deterministic operational problems at prediction time.

+We illustrate through an extensive computational evaluation on our real-world application how this comparative advantage allows to build both fast and accurate predictors.
+Computing time is in the order of milliseconds whereas accuracy approaches the lower bound calculated based on SAA.

+\item Our methodology relies on existing ML models and algorithms.
+This is a key advantage since we can benefit from the recent advances in this field, in our case deep learning.
+The methodology leads to state-of-the-art results, i.e., solves a problem that otherwise would have been unsolvable to that extent of accuracy in the allowed time budget, essentially online. \end{enumerate}

-The remainder of the paper is structured as follows: Section~\ref{sec:pbDescription} examines the prediction problem under consideration and Section~\ref{sec:litReview} reviews the relevant literature in ML and OR.
-Section~\ref{sec:methodology} expounds the proposed methodology.
-Section~\ref {sec:application} describes a detailed application of the methodology and reports the results.
+The remainder of the paper is structured as follows: Section~\ref{sec:pbDescription} defines the prediction problem under consideration and discusses existing solution methods from the field of stochastic programming.
+Section~\ref{sec:methodology} delineates the proposed methodology whereas Section~\ref {sec:application} presents a detailed application and reports the results.
 Finally, Section~\ref{sec:conclusion} summarizes the content of the paper, reviews outstanding issues and describes directions for future research.

-\section{The prediction problem}
+\section{The Prediction Problem}